AlgoMaster Logo

 Understanding the Problem

-Think of this like Wordle, but with a fixed word list.
+This is Wordle with a fixed word list.
 You guess a word from the list, the system tells you how many characters are in the exact right position, and you use that feedback to narrow down which word is the secret.
-The twist: you have a limited number of guesses, so you need a strategy, not just trial and error.
+You have a limited number of guesses, so the order of guesses matters.

-Here is the core observation that drives every approach.
-After guessing word W and receiving a match count of k from the Master, we know the secret has exactly k positional matches with W. So any word in our list that does NOT have exactly k positional matches with W cannot be the secret.
-We can safely eliminate it.
-This "guess and filter" loop is the foundation.
-The only question is: which word should we guess next to eliminate the most candidates?
+One fact drives every approach.
+After guessing word W and receiving a match count of k from the Master, the secret has exactly k positional matches with W. Any word in the list that does not have exactly k positional matches with W cannot be the secret, so we eliminate it.
+This guess-and-filter loop is the foundation.
+The remaining question is which word to guess next to eliminate the most candidates.

 Key Constraints:

-• secret exists in words -> The answer is always in our candidate list.
-We never need to construct words from scratch.
+• secret exists in words -> The answer is always in the candidate list, so we never construct words from scratch.

 Approach 1: Naive Guess with Filtering